-Former costars Blake Lively and Justin Baldoni are locked in a legal battle — and it could be just the beginning of a long conflict.
+Former co-stars Blake Lively and Justin Baldoni are embroiled in a heated legal battle—one that may be just the beginning of a prolonged conflict.

 How did Justin Baldoni and Blake Lively’s feud start?

-Rumors about a rift between Lively and Baldoni surfaced in August 2024, when they started promoting the movie.
 Fans pointed out that Lively didn’t follow Baldoni on Instagram — nor did anyone else in the cast at the time.
-Then Baldoni didn’t appear alongside the cast in joint press interviews, which continued to fuel the speculation.
+Then Baldoni didn’t appear alongside the cast in joint press interviews, fueling the speculation.
 (Baldoni later alleged that Lively “initially refused to permit” him to attend the film’s premiere.)

 During the film’s promotion, Lively revealed that her husband, Ryan Reynolds, wrote the pivotal rooftop scene in the movie.
 Then, in a separate interview, Baldoni said that Lively should direct a sequel to the movie.
 Both these remarks went viral on TikTok.